|The rules presented here are ancillary to the

 - The Contest Judges are solely responsible for accepting or rejecting

-submitted runs.
+data to determine the problem.
 In consultation with the Contest Judges, the Chief Judge

 is responsible for determining the winners of the Contest Finals.
 They